ammesonb/ubiquiti-config-generator/README.md

 ## Getting started
 ### Configuring this repository
-First, fork or clone this repository.
+First, clone this repository, configure it, and deploy it somewhere.

-You will likely want to move this to a self-hosted or at the very least private repository as it will contain references to your router configuration and details about connecting to your router.
+Make a new repo that you will host configurations out of.
-Fully fill out the deploy configuration in `config.yaml`, as it contains necessary details for connecting to your router and deploy configurations, such as auto-restart times if you do not confirm changes!
+Fully fill out the devices configuration per the [example spec in `config.yaml`](TODO), as it contains necessary details for connecting to your router and deploy configurations.
-Note that credentials must be set via environment variables.
+Credentials should be set via environment variables.

 Next, we will set up your router configurations.